BlackSnufkin/NovaLdr/README.md

 # NovaLdr :fleur_de_lis:
-> NovaLdr is a Module Stomping written in Rust, designed as a learning project while exploring the world of malware development.
+> NovaLdr is a Threadless Module Stomping written in Rust, designed as a learning project while exploring the world of malware development.
 It uses advanced techniques like indirect syscalls and string encryption to achieve its functionalities.
 This project is not intended to be a complete or polished product but rather a journey into the technical aspects of malware, showcasing various techniques and features.

 # Features Overview :bulb:
    * **Idirect Sycalls**